-- The panels, fans and gauges are set up properly.
-Set the Device and Range on the gauge, because FanTestic will read this when the test starts. - Prior to the test, it is recommended to manually attempt to achieve the minimum and maximum pressures required for your automatic test, to ensure that your fan is on a range chosen so that you will not have to change range (if possible). - Ensure that your gauge is displaying the correct device and correct range configuration.
-Adjust gauge settings to display flow.
-If TOO LOW appears, you must change to a lower range and try again since this will cause the test to pause (review quick guide for your system and see section 5.9.4). - Make sure both the building pressures and flows can be achieved for the range of pressures required for your test before starting Auto-Test.
+- The panels, flex ducts, fans and gauges are set up properly. - Prior to the test, it is recommended to manually attempt to achieve the minimum and maximum pressures required for your automatic test, to ensure that your fan is on a test-suitable range. - Ensure that your gauge is displaying the correct device and correct range configuration.
+Change settings to display the maximum and minimum flows.
+If TOO LOW appears, you must change to a lower range and try again since this will cause the test to pause (review quick guide for your system and see section 6.6.4).
+Make sure both the required duct pressures and flows can be achieved for the full range of pressures required for your test before starting Auto-Test.